-It may be summer, but you’re probably already thinking about what your first year on campus will look like: what events you want to go to, finding the perfect spot to study, and what you want to get involved in.
+It may be summer, but you’re probably already thinking about what your first year on campus will look like: what events you want to go to, finding the perfect spot to study, and how you want to get involved.

 If you’re looking to make an impact at UT and expand your leadership skills, there are plenty of opportunities to do so!
 From getting involved in your residence halls to student government, there is no shortage of leadership possibilities.
 Here are just a few of the ways you can get involved.

 Looking for the perfect way to get to know your new home-sweet-home and community?
 Sign up for Ignite with the Jones Center for Leadership and Service!
 Comprised of three different sessions, this immersive program is a fun way for you to start your time at UT.
 Ignite shows you what it means to be a true Volunteer and connects you with other new students as well as UT student leaders all while having the time of your life!

 There are three different sessions for you to join this summer before school starts: Ignite 865, Ignite Leadership Summit, and Ignite Outdoors.
 Some benefits of participating in Ignite include meeting hundreds of fellow Vols and getting to know Knoxville and UT more!